g3tsyst3m/BriarIDS/README.md

 What Router(s) have you tested this with?
 =========================================
 Just the Linksys E1200v2 thus far
-What firmware of Tomato are you using?
+What Tomato firmware version are you using?
 ======================================
 tomato-E1200v2-NVRAM64K-1.28.RT-N5x-MIPSR2-132-Max.bin